 So, as soon as the handyman had left I found the Command strips I had in a drawer and set to work.
 We have a large white photo frame which holds 10 pictures and says MEMORIES in the middle so this was my first piece to start with.
 Command strips are really easy to use if done properly so hanging this frame took a matter of minutes after I’d figured out where it was going to go.

-Now, I should probably say here that it’s best to work out your gallery wall beforehand and there are loads of great tutorials on Youtube.
+Now, I should probably say here that it’s best to work out your gallery wall beforehand and there are loads of great tutorials on YouTube.
 However, I didn’t do this at all.
 I just winged it!
-After putting up the first frame, albeit slightly off center and slightly wonky, I was so happy that I wanted to do more.
+After putting up the first frame, albeit slightly off centre and slightly wonky, I was so happy that I wanted to do more.
 I went off to look in our tool box to see what else we had laying around.

 It turns out that we still had the little box of picture hooks that Halifax sent us when we bought our house 4 years ago.
 I already had some other beautifully framed photos of Erin from back when we went to Baby Sensory so I didn’t have to spent time deciding what I wanted hanging or even having to go out and buy extra frames.
 I also had a couple of spare frames from something else so I was able to add more straight away.